 Early arrival information

-If you are staying on in Delhi after the tour, extra accommodation in Delhi is available at USD135 Single/Double (or equivalent) per night per room.
-Again, if you will require extra accommodation in Delhi, please advise us as early as possible as rooms tend to get booked out quickly at peak season times.
+If you are staying on in Delhi after the tour, extra accommodation in Delhi is available from USD135 Single/Double (or equivalent) per night per room.
+Again, if you will require extra accommodation in Delhi, please advise us as early as possible as rooms tend to get booked out quickly.

 What to take